A Russian Diary: History

-Anna Politkovskaja in 2005, one year before her murder.
+Anna Politkovskaya in 2005, one year before her murder.

 Published after the author's death, it contains extracts from her notebook and other writings and gives her account of the period from December 2003 to August 2005, including what she described as "the death of Russian parliamentary democracy", the Beslan school hostage crisis, and the "winter and summer of discontent" from January to August 2005.
 Because she was murdered "while translation was being completed, final editing had to go ahead without her help", wrote Tait in a note to the book.

 According to Viv Groskop of The Guardian, A Russian Diary has a stronger emphasis on politics compared to A Dirty War and Putin's Russia, and therefore is "less moving and immediate".
 It does not focus on Politkovskaya's personal life.

 According to the book, Russia under Vladimir Putin reverted into an authoritarian society centered around the ruler.